Stand With Baby Sam

 Case Timeline

-2025 — Conviction reinstated without a new trial
+Conviction reinstated on appeal — without a new trial — sending Sam back to prison.

 How You Can Help